(this is an update to the original post of September 2019 - includes updates as…

 - 💡 In light of our strange times during COVID19, asking “how are you?” is seen as more genuine than ever before.
 A sincere “how are you” can go a long way, especially if you add your own sentiments about the situation.

-- 💡Practice empathy first and foremost – many planners have suffered great loss during COVID19.
+- 💡Practice empathy first and foremost – many of our clients may have suffered great loss during COVID19.
 Their events and hard work have all but canceled, and they are under extreme learning curves as virtual and hybrid event requests are being tossed their way.
-Be patient and gentle with our hard-working planners.
+Be patient and gentle with our valued clients.

-- Do not ask “do you ever” – these words typically appear in the first email of solicitation of business, where the sender is asking if you “ever plan meetings in Atlanta”, or the like.
-Some research into their meeting or buying habits can help you answer this question beforehand, or turn this question into more specific.
+- Do not ask “do you ever” – these words typically appear in the first email of solicitation of business, where the sender is asking if you “ever use or purchase or need this product or service”, or the like.
+Some research into their usage and buying habits can help you answer this question beforehand, or turn this question into more specific.

 - 💡I feel this is a BIG COVID19 faux-pas and yet I’m receiving these emails almost on a daily basis.
 I was even asked by a few US-based hoteliers if I’d like to swing by for a site visit (for reference, I’m up in Canada….. borders are closed…..)

 - Do not say you’re “just following up” or “just checking in” – both these terms include 2 faux pas.
-For starters, as a meeting partner who would like to see themselves are a strategic part of the meetings process, you shouldn’t be “just” doing anything!
+For starters, as a sales professional who would like to see themselves are a strategic part of the client’s delivery of their services, you shouldn’t be “just” doing anything!
 Everything you do is with purpose.
 Secondly, both of these terms focus on the email sender, and not on the recipient.
 There could be a million reasons why they didn’t acknowledge the first email.
 As someone who truly listens to what your recipient needs, put the focus on them, versus on your own need for resolution.

 - 💡 Yes, even in COVID19 times, do not “just check in”.
 Don’t come empty-handed, bring something they can use and EMPATHIZE with the fact that they may not have an update for you.
 Recognize the situation, provide options, and respect that the timing may be off